ArthurChiao/arthurchiao.github.io/_posts/2019-02-08-cilium-code-walk-through-create-network.md

 }
 ```

-After several layers of calls, the execution comes to
+After several layers of function calls, the execution eventually comes to
 `allocator.AllocateNext()`, where `AllocateNext()` is an interface defined in
 `k8s.io/kubernetes/pkg/registry/core/service/ipallocator`.